Foundation By Laws

 IX.
 Conflict of Interest

-Any business conducted between the Foundation and one of its Directors or officers must comply with the following conditions:
+Any business conducted between the Foundation and one of its Directors or Officers must comply with the following conditions:

-• The relevant and material facts of such Director’s or officer’s interest in such business are fully disclosed in good faith and in advance by the interested Director or officer and such facts are reflected in the minutes of the Board.
+• The relevant and material facts of such Director’s or Officer’s interest in such business are fully disclosed in good faith and in advance by the interested Director or Officer and such facts are reflected in the minutes of the Board.

 • In the judgment of the Board, the business transaction is fair and reasonable to the Foundation and indicated in the minutes of the Board.